woupiestek/rlox/log.md

 On the positive side, keeping callframe on the stack etc. could be more efficient.
 On the negative, recursive calls may not be optimised as much.

+### conclusions:

+- For stack traces, it is necessary to keep closures and instruction pointers
+- From these the call frames can always be restored
+- For performance, there either is no difference, or it is slightly worse than before.

+Plan:
+- Keep a called vec and ip vec
+- Keep the arg to run, but don't do recursive calls.

 ### boxes